ap0llo/wolpertinger/Docs/Communication Protocol.md

 If no error occurred, set RESULTCODE to 0, otherwise return a error-code

+Of course, a client does not need to and even should not confirm the delvery of delivey notifications.

 ####Compression

 To save bandwidth, messages can be compressed using GZip.
-If this is the case, a metadata field is added that specifies the length of the data after compression in bytes.
-This is necessary, because AES encryption might add padding zeros at the end of the data (AES uses a fixed block size) which would make it impossible to decompress otherwise.
+If this is the case, a metadata field is added that specifies the length of the message's payload **after compression** in bytes.
+This is necessary, because AES encryption might add padding at the end of the data (AES uses a fixed block size) which would make it impossible to decompress otherwise.

 -	Key: 'gzip'
 -	Value: Length of the data in bytes after compression